avast/retdec/README.md

    For more information, run `./decompile.sh --help`.

 ### macOS

+**Warning: macOS build was added based on community feedback and is not directly supported by Avast RetDec Team.
+We do not guarantee you that these instructions will work for you.
+If you encounter any problem with your build, file an issue so macOS community can help you out.**

 1. There are currently no pre-built packages for macOS.
 You will have to build and install the decompiler by yourself.
 The process is described below.